example42/example42.github.io/_posts/2019-09-10-tp-install-anything-and-configure.md

 Tiny Puppet manages packages, services, repo configurations, and files whose content is entirely up to you.
 It doesn't manage any application specific resource.

-If you know how to configure your application and want a quick way (probably the quickest) to manage it with Puppet, and know at least Puppet basics, tp is for you.
+If you know how to configure your application, want a quick way (probably the quickest) to manage it with Puppet, and know at least Puppet basics, tp is for you.

-When tp (and some DIY code) would be better than using a dedicated module from the Forge?
+When tp (and some DIY code) can be better than using a dedicated module from the Forge?

-- If don't want to spent time testing a new module, add its dependencies, hoping it does all what you need
+- When don't want to spent time testing a new module, add its dependencies, hoping it does all what you need
-- When at the end there's to manage packages, services and files
+- When at the end there's just to manage packages, services and files
-- When you know exactly how our configuration files must be and want to control how they are generated (from static sources or dynamic templates with custom $options and os related $settings).
+- When you know exactly how our configuration files must be and want to control how they are generated (from static sources or dynamic templates with custom `$options` and os related `$settings`).
 - When you don't have to manage application specific resources, which are present in a dedicated module
 - When you don't have to manage complex setups for which a good dedicated module would deliver faster results